jtkovacs/jtkovacs.github.io/REFS/databases.md

 - When multiple fields are included in a single non-clustered index, this is called a **covering index** because it could "cover" all the fields retrieved in a stored query.
 - When a subset of rows are indexed, this is called a **filtered index.**

-A **columnstore index** searches only relevant columns, using a different structure than other indexes.
-Rowstore index pages have a certain structure:
+Generally, index pages have a certain structure:

 - Root node
 - Intermediary node(s)
 - Leaf node

-Whereas:
+But a **columnstore index** (useful for read-heavy databases with star or snowflake schemas, i.e. BI warehouses) searches only relevant columns, using a different storage structure than other indexes:

 ![](../ILLOS/columnstore.png)

-Columnstore indexes are useful for read-heavy databases with star or snowflake schemas, i.e. BI warehouses.

 ##### Index fragmentation

+Index fragmentation is inevitable, especially in OLTP environments:

+- INSERT and UPDATE operations lead to page splits **(logical fragmentation?)**
+- DELETE operations lead to partially-filled pages **(internal fragmentation)**
+- Large rows **(extent fragmentation?)**

 See: